• Skip to primary navigation

 3. Find out why your dog is aggressive towards cats

-A certified trainer can help identify the function behind your dog’s behaviour, and which commands and management techniques work for your situation.
-For example, if your dog is reactive, out of wanting to play, you may be able to redirect the dog with toys.
-But if your dog is aggressive, out of fear, you may need to instil in them multiple obedience behaviours first.
+A certified trainer can help identify the function behind your dog’s behaviour and which commands and management techniques work for your situation.
+For example, if your dog is reactive because it wants to play, you may be able to redirect it with toys.
+But if your dog is aggressive because of fear, you may need to instil multiple obedience behaviours first.

 These are common reasons for cat aggression in dogs: